sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 make run-saithrift-client-pytests
 ```
 This will launch a saithrift-client docker container and execute tests under `tests/saithrift/pytests`.
+### Run saithrift-client "Dev" Pytests
 You can also run "dev" versions of tests using the following make targets.
-These use test scripts mounted from the host's filesytem, allowing a faster development workflow.
+These use test scripts mounted from the host's filesystem, allowing a faster development workflow.
 No dockers need to be rebuilt to try out test cases iteratively.
 Use the following variants of the make targets.
 See [Development - Launch container, run tests in one shot](#development---launch-container-run-tests-in-one-shot)
 ```
 make run-saithrift-client-dev-pytests     # run Pytests from host mount make run-saithrift-client-dev-ptftests    # run PTF tests from host mount